 Thursday afternoon conference

-Residents attend resident conference every Thursday morning, unless on a rotation from which they cannot be excused.
+Residents attend resident conference every Thursday afternoon, unless on a rotation from which they cannot be excused.

-Conference consists of a mix of lectures and small-group case-based learning.
+Conference consists of a mix of lectures and small-group case-based learning workshops, simulated learning and field trips.
 Residents give various presentations, including morning report and morbidity and mortality report.

 |Rotation||Number of Weeks|